Written byJenny Zeng

-- 2. Enable AutoRecovery and reduce the interval between saves to 5 minutes or so.
+- Enable AutoRecover and reduce the interval between saves to 5 minutes or so.
 Note that Word's performance will be hampered slightly if it's saving every minute, especially for large files.

-- 3. Make sure no important files are in the Trash before emptying it.
+- Make sure that no important files are in the Trash before emptying it.

-- 4. Run an anti-virus tool to avoid data loss caused by malware and virus infections.
+- Run an antivirus tool to avoid data loss caused by malware and virus infections.

-There are two ways to recover unsaved Word document on Mac without AutoRecover.
-One is to check the Temporary folder by typing open $TMPDIR in Terminal > opening the Temporaryitems folder > drag files starting with ~Word Work File to desktop > open the file in Word > Save the unsaved Word file to a preferred location.
+There are two ways to recover unsaved Word document on Mac without AutoRecovery.
+One is to check the Temporary folder by typing open $TMPDIR in Terminal > opening the Temporaryitems folder > drag files starting with ~Word Word to desktop > open the file in Word > Save the unsaved document to a preferred location.

-Besides, you can recover unsaved Word document on Mac from the Temporary folder using Terminal.
-If none of these work, opt for restoring an earlier version of the file from Time Machine or OneDrive.
+Also, you can recover unsaved Word document on Mac from the Temporary folder using Terminal.
+If none of these suggestions work, opt for restoring an earlier version of the file from Time Machine or OneDrive.